abigail-ryan/famous-places/README.md

 [View my live site here](https://abigail-ryan.github.io/famous-places/)

 Famous Places is an online interactive quiz for teens and adults to test their knowledge of famous landmarks throughout the world.
-Users of this site can play the multiple- choice quiz, with immediate feedback, and view their scores at the end.
+Users of this site can play the multiple-choice quiz, with immediate feedback, and view their scores at the end.

 ![Screenshot of Famous Places responsive design through Am I responsive website](documentation/famous-places-responsive-screenshot.png)